Frequently Asked Questions

 If you are looking to teach mindfulness we recommend that you take an 8-week course in the first instance and develop your own personal practice over a period of time.
 You can then look at one of the accredited teacher trainings such as Bangor, Oxford or Exeter Universities or The Sussex Mindfulness Centre.
 A good starting place is to look at the UK Network for Mindfulness-Based Teacher Training Organisations and ensure any training you receive is from an accredited teacher.

 What is the evidence that mindfulness is helpful?

-Over the past few decades, trials of MBSR and MBCT have shown that mindfulness-based approaches are effective in managing stress, anxiety, and depression, and can help improve people's relationships, sharpen attention and aid emotional balance.
+Over the past few decades, many hundreds of trials of MBSR and MBCT have shown that mindfulness-based approaches are effective in managing stress, anxiety, and depression, and can help improve people's relationships, sharpen attention and aid emotional balance and resilience.
 MBCT is recommended by NICE (National Institute for Clinical Excellence) for those who have had several episodes of depression, as it has been shown to significantly reduce the likelihood of future relapse.

 Mindfulness-based approaches have also been shown to empower and reduce symptom perception among patients with physical health problems, including chronic pain, cancer, and gastrointestinal disorders, as well as improving immune system functioning.

 What do you offer once an MBSR course has finished?

 We are committed to offering ongoing space and support for former course participants to practise mindfulness.
 We run regular graduate practice sessions and day retreats in West Sussex for those that have completed an MBSR course, as well as residential graduate weekend retreats in Surrey.